-OVERVIEW: This funder supports education, health, and human services in and around Georgetown, Texas.
-Unsolicited applications are accepted by mail.
+OVERVIEW: The W.D.
+Kelley Foundation supports education, health, and human services in and around Georgetown, Texas.

 FUNDING AREAS: Education, health, human services

-PROFILE: The W.D.
+PROFILE: Established in 1996, the W.D.
 Kelley Foundation is committed to the Georgetown philanthropic community in Texas.
-It was established in 1996, and was formerly known as the W.D.
+It was formerly known as the W.D.
 Kelley Charitable Trust.
-To learn about Kelley’s story, you can download six chapters of a book/personal essay on the foundation’s website.
-You also can watch a 20-minute video about the foundation here.
+To learn about Kelley’s story, grantseekers can download six chapters of a book/personal essay on the foundation’s website.
+Grantseekers can also can watch a 20-minute video about the foundation here.
 The foundation aims to “acknowledge and encourage innovative leadership in the areas of education, health and human services in the Georgetown philanthropic community.”

 As part of its commitment to these three main grantmaking areas, the foundation gives a large portion of funding to projects for youth and family.
 It also sometimes gives preference to faith-based programs.
 Kelley looks for good leadership in grantee organizations, as well as innovation in education.
 This means that nontraditional, experimental, and outside-the-box education projects that challenge local students are welcome here.
 It only makes grants to nonprofits and public entities, but not to endowments or capital projects.
 The foundation has given general operating grants to Keep Temple Beautiful, Community Montessori School, GirlStart, Grace Bible Church and Guide Dogs of Texas.